Easy Zuppa Toscana is a simplified version of the famous Olive Garden recipe – made in just 20 minutes or less.

 • 1/2 teaspoon red pepper flakes

-• 1/2 teaspoon fennel seeds crushed
+• 1/2 teaspoon fennel seed crushed

 • Salt and pepper to taste

-• 1 (32-ounce) package frozen diced hashbrowns just plain potatoes, no added ingredients
+• 1 (32-ounce) package frozen diced hash browns just plain potatoes, no added ingredients

 • 2 (32-ounce) containers chicken stock